uboslinux/ubos-docs/sphinx/developers/manifest/roles.rst

    ]

-This declaration will make sure that the ``php7`` module is active in Apache2; if not yet, UBOS will activate it and restart Apache2 without any further work by the app or accessory.
+This declaration will make sure that the ``php7`` module is active in Apache2; if not yet, UBOS will activate it and restart Apache2 without any further work by the :term:`App` or :term:`Accessory`.

 Note that the ``apache2`` role still needs to declare a dependency on ``php7``;
 ``apache2modules`` does not attempt to infer which packages might be needed.